rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 worked. macOS and Linux became one backend, where a fix landed once instead of twice.

 Building on Lima also meant building it.
-Lima started narrow: a way to run containers with nerdctl on a Mac.
+Lima started narrow, just a way to run containers with nerdctl on a Mac.
 The provisioning scripts we added a few weeks in, the mechanism that runs setup inside a fresh VM, are how Rancher Desktop installs k3s and a container engine.
 They also opened up Lima so you could